Some of my: Inventions | Magazine interviews | Sheds | Favorite ER memories

 General Motors created Delphi when it split off its partsmaking operations to reduce its labor cost, but the wages and benefits there still add up to $76 per hour of labor, according to Jerry Flint's column in the May 22, 2006 issue of Forbes.
 That translates into $158,080 per year per worker even with no overtime.
 You might argue, "But that included benefits, too!"
 Well, for most of my years in the ER I earned less than that for working about 50% more hours and I received no benefits.
 Furthermore, when autoworkers lose their jobs, they are paid handsomely, receiving over $108,000 per worker just to walk out the door (Forbes, October 16, 2006).
 If an ER doctor is fired or let go for any reason, his severance package is zero.

-While discussing why GM's stock is now selling for $3 per share but valued at $0 according to some analysts, my brother told me about one of his friends—I'll call him Ron—who worked for GM as a millwright over 25 years ago and made over $100,000 per year (roughly equivalent to almost $300,000 now).
+While discussing why GM's stock is now selling for $3 per share but valued at $0 according to some analysts, my brother told me about one of his friends—I'll call him Ron—who worked for GM as a millwright over 25 years ago and made over $100,000 per year (roughly equivalent to $340,000 now).
 My brother added that Ron always took a book to work with him, because he averaged less than 3 hours of work per week.
 The rest of the time, he would sit and read, or have a friend punch him in and out on the time clock so he could go home several hours early.
 (For more examples of that scam, read the best-selling book Rivethead: Tales from the Assembly Line, written by the ex-husband of my sister-in-law.)
 I want you to remember Ron, because you and other American taxpayers will likely be paying for his retirement some day when the government bails out the auto industry.

 A few years ago, a local hospital advertised jobs for RNs paying up to $4200 per week, or $218,400 per year.
 Not bad for a degree that requires 2 to 4 years of training, eh?
 If 4 grand per week isn't enough, consider becoming a photographer.
 The last one I saw charges $4000 per day.